Xenii1642/Xii-Boy-Ultra/README.md

 You'll also noticed that the 40 pins ribbon cable might be replaced by the [40p Shielded FFC](https://github.com/Xenii1642/Xii-Boy-Ultra/blob/main/PCB/Gerbers/Shielded%20FFC.zip) I designed due to the interferance issues I had with the normal one.

 ⚠️ Be careful to buy them from a reliable source to avoid contracts.
-Fake batteries can be etremly dangerous. ⚠️
+Fake batteries can be extremly dangerous. ⚠️

 # PCBs
 All the PCBs files are availble in the [PCB section](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/PCB) If you just want to order them, you can use the [Gerber files](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/PCB/Gerbers).
-Multiple manufacters work, My preference is [JLCPCB](https://jlcpcb.com/)
+Multiple manufacters work, but I suggest [JLCPCB](https://jlcpcb.com/) for that build.

 You can also make edits using the [Kicad 9 files](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/PCB/KiCad%209%20Files).

 For the components, everything is listed in the [PCB BOM File](https://github.com/Xenii1642/Xii-Boy-Ultra/blob/main/PCB%20BOM.pdf).
 For the moment, there are only the Digikey links, I haven't found all the parts on Mouser yet.

-Ordering PCB is a pretty important step, and you shoudl really put the correct settings while ordering, otherwire you could run into issues.
+Ordering PCB is a pretty important step, and you should really put the correct settings while ordering, otherwise you could run into issues.
-For exemple, even though ENIG cover is more epxnsive, it's absolutly nessessary for the Controller PCB.
+For example, even though ENIG cover is more expensive, it's absolutly nessessary for the Controller PCB.
 Otherwise, the buttons won't respond well, and might not work anymore after 3 months.

 Here is a list of every settings per board:
 ### [**Main PCB (XBU-001)**:](https://github.com/Xenii1642/Xii-Boy-Ultra/blob/main/PCB/Gerbers/Main%20PCB.zip)